Jasmine Milk Tea: Hot + Iced Boba Tea Recipe

 What should you do if you don’t have one of the listed ingredients?
 There are ways to make changes to create an equally delicious milk tea.
 If you’re wondering about an ingredient you have and if it can work, here’s what to know.

-• Sweeteners: If you don’t have maple syrup, you can use the sweetener of your choice.
-Alternatively, you can use agave, homemade simple syrup, cane sugar, or brown sugar.
+• Sweeteners: If you don’t want to use cane sugar, you can use the sweetener of your choice.
+Alternatively, you can use agave, homemade simple syrup, maple syrup, or brown sugar.

 • Tea: Can’t find jasmine tea?
 You can use green tea or black tea when you make this recipe.
 The only thing is that a different tea will give this a completely different flavor profile.
 Jasmine tea has a delicate floral flavor that you don’t get from other tea types.
 It will still be delicious, but it won’t be the same.